DEVELOPERS

 Private fields

-Raw score, scoring breakdowns, reviewer materials, internal workflow state, raw findings, and evidence do not belong in the public trust layer.
+Raw score, scoring breakdowns, reviewer materials, internal workflow state, raw findings, evidence, governance telemetry, and private operational records do not belong in the public trust layer.

-Use the verify, badge, and public key endpoints directly
+Use the verification, badge, and public key endpoints directly

 For advanced integrations, call the public API endpoints directly.
 The SDK and widget are convenience layers on top of the same public contracts.